saadk10/fabric-a/docs/source/users-guide.rst

 Rotating the root CA's signing certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Certificates have expiration dates and eventually expire someday.
-We need a way to update the CA signing certificates without causing disruption or outage to the network.
-Default expiration time for Fabric CA signing certificates is as follows:
+The steps below describe the process to update the CA signing certificate without causing disruption or outage to the network.
+The default expiration time for Fabric CA signing certificates is as follows:

 Root CA certificate: 15 years
 Intermediate CA certificate: 5 years

 Whether the CA signing cert is issued by Fabric CA or third party entities like Verisign,